Relm4/book/src/component_macro_reference.md

 ### Manual view

-You can also implement your own view logic that's added to the view code the view update code generated by the macro macro generates.
+You can also implement your own view logic, which will be added to the view code that the view update code generates.
 Code inside `pre_view()` will run before the view update, while `post_view()` will run after.

 > Code inside these "functions" isn't like a normal function!
 The macro disallows returning early in `pre_view` to ensure that the view update will always execute.